-- 8.2.26 With reference to the respective viability test clauses contained in the plan the Council may which to standardise the wording to avoid confusion as to the requirements.
+- 8.2.26 The Housing Needs Study does refer to a case for continuing to invest in high-end, larger market homes, whilst policies DS6PU and H7PU make reference to the fact that developments should make the most effective use of the land.
+At low densities the application of the SHMA mix with a high number of smaller dwellings will produce an ineffective use of the land.
+This should be taken into consideration in assessing future applications, and the Council will need to strike a balance between these policy requirements to ensure an optimum position is achieved, which addresses housing need whilst at the same time achieving an effective use of land and in turn the best viability position. - 8.2.27 The Council may wish to standardise the wording in the various viability test clauses contained in the plan to avoid confusion regarding the requirements.
 In addition it would be preferable to strengthen the wording of the text in relation to the form and quality of the information submitted to ensure that this accords to the requirements of the PPG and all relevant RICS guidance (as appropriate) as referred to in Section 4.
-This is to make clear to applicants that any relaxation in policy requirements will only be permitted where it can be clearly demonstrated through a robust site specific viability assessment that development would not be financially viable. - 8.2.27 Should circumstances arise were based on a robust assessment of viability, policy obligations are reduced, then particularly in relation to larger sites, the Council should also consider the introduction of a viability review mechanism in any S106 Agreement.
+This is to make clear to applicants that any relaxation in policy requirements will only be permitted where it can be clearly demonstrated through a robust site specific viability assessment that development would not be financially viable. - 8.2.28 Should circumstances arise, were based on a robust assessment of viability, policy obligations are reduced, then particularly in relation to larger sites, the Council should also consider the introduction of a viability review mechanism in any S106 Agreement.
 The PPG at para 009 states that: